-The Nebraska Local (formerly known as Good.
+The Nebraska.
+Local. (formerly known as Good.
 Fresh.
-Local.) program began in September 2005 and is a very popular local dining program with students and the UNL community.
+Local.) program began in September 2005 and is a very popular local dining program with students and the university community.
 This program defines 'local' as food that comes from Nebraska farmers, producers, and manufacturers.

 The Nebraska Local program is built on a foundation that: